rdiverdi/GitExample/GHpagesSetup.md

 - [making a personal page - for something like a portfolio website](#making-a-personal-page)
 - [hosting on a different domain](#hosting-webpage-on-custom-domain)

+Making a website with multiple pages requires a bit more setup, Some less cool ninjas set up instructions for it [here](http://phuston.github.io/patrickandfrantonarethebestninjas/howto)

 ## Making a Project Page

 ### What Github Does